GDP in Israel

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The consumer confidence index produced by the Central Bureau of Statistics (CBS) dropped from minus 13.8 points in January to minus 16.2 points in February, which was a one-year low.
+The consumer confidence index produced by the Central Bureau of Statistics (CBS) climbed from minus 12.3 points in April to minus 10.8 points in May.